Molly Spotted Elk: Life in Paris

 In 1931, she arrived in Paris to perform at the International Colonial Exposition.
 In Paris, she found an enthusiastic audience for traditional Native American dance.
 She wrote in her diary:

 Maybe I am foolish, with no money, but hopes galore.
 But I DO want to do something with my Indian dancing here in a serious artistic way.
 And I’m willing to take a great chance to accomplish it.

 While there, she met and married French journalist Jean Archambaud.
 At this time she began researching the folktales and traditions of the Native American northeast.

 In 1933, the Depression affected Paris.
-As a result she had less opportunities to dance, and Archambaud was fired from his job.
+As a result, she had fewer opportunities to dance, and Archambaud was fired from his job.
 In 1934, she moved to New York where she had a few jobs; she was pregnant and gave birth there.
 In 1938, Elk and her daughter moved back to Paris to be reunited with Archambaud.
 However, their happiness lasted only a short while; the Nazis invaded and she and her daughter were separated from Archambaud.
 They never saw him again.
 Together mother and child crossed the Pyrenees Mountains on foot to Spain.
 From there they returned to the United States, where Elk spent the rest of her life on the Penobscot Reservation.